-The purpose of this policy is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the Regulations and to ensure that our financial records are maintained in a compliant manner in compliance with all regulations and laws.
+The purpose of this plan is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the regulations and to ensure that there is separation between medical use of marijuana operations and recreational marijuana operations are in compliance with all regulations and laws.

 III.
-Policy
+General Requirements